 Wait, safe way?, extract a piece of code can involve a lot of things, you could extract local variables which are used later in the method you extract your code from, code you extracted can also depend on some variables defined before from the code you extract, so this process should be done carefully as current behavior should be preserved.

 A refactoring is a prescription of a safe path you need to take in order to solve a particular problem in your code.
-I like to think about refactoring not as an activity where you remove duplicated code or make your code easier to understand in a deliberate way, a refactoring feels like a guideline, it is a step by step guide to transform your unhandled piece of code into a handled one in a safe way, without affecting code behaviour.
+I like to think about refactoring not as an activity where you remove duplicated code or make your code easier to understand in a deliberate way, a refactoring feels like a guideline, it is a step by step guide to transform your unhandled piece of code into a handled one in a safe way, without affecting code behavior.

 Following the example I mentioned earlier, supposed that the code I want to extract is related to outstanding calculation: